adevinta/vulcan-checks/cmd/vulcan-repository-sctrl/README.md

 # vulcan-repository-sctrl

-Check for detect if a repository has security controls in place.
+Checks if a code repository has security controls in place.

 Based on [Semgrep](https://github.com/returntocorp/semgrep)